 Chicago Pneumatic operated a tool manufacturing plant in Utica, New York from 1949 to 1997.
-Belluck & Fox, LLP, represents former CP Utica plant workers who were exposed to asbestos on the job and developed mesothelioma and lung cancer.
+Belluck & Fox, LLP represents former CP Utica plant workers who were exposed to asbestos on the job and developed mesothelioma, lung cancer, and asbestosis.
 If you got sick after working for Chicago Pneumatic in Utica, contact us to learn how we can help you and your family.

 John W. Duntley established the Chicago Pneumatic Tool Company in 1894 for the purpose of selling previously unavailable construction tools.
 The Boyer Machine Shop in St. Louis, Missouri was the first facility to manufacture Chicago Pneumatic tools.
 Steel magnate Charles M. Schwab was a significant early investor in the company, which was incorporated in December 1901.

 Over the first half of the 20th century Chicago Pneumatic established itself as an innovative toolmaker by introducing equipment that included the single-valve pneumatic hammer, air tools, rock drills, compressor valves, the Benz diesel engine, rotary oil-well drilling equipment, the world’s first impact wrench, and the hot dimpling machine.
 This innovation continued into the second half of the 20th century as Chicago Pneumatic drill bits used in oil prospecting set a drill depth record and an electric motor made by the company was featured in the Apollo space mission.